Augusta Braxton Baker: Death and continued legacy

 After a long illness, Baker died at the age of 86 on February 23, 1998.
 Her legacy has remained even today, particularly through the "Baker’s Dozen: A Celebration of Stories" annual storytelling festival.
 Sponsored by the University of South Carolina College of Information and Communications and the Richland County Public Library, this festival originated in 1987 during Baker’s time at the University, and is celebrated still to this day.
 The College of Information and Communications also created an endowed chair bearing Baker's name in 2011.
 In 2019, Dr. Nicole A. Cooke was appointed the Augusta Baker Endowment Chair.

 When asked: "What do you tell your students when you conduct your workshops?"
 Baker stated:

 "I tell them what I've always said.
 Let the story tell itself, and if it is a good story and you have prepared it well, you do not need all the extras – the costumes, the histrionics, the high drama.
 Children of all ages do want to hear stories.
 Select well, prepare well, and then go forth, stand tall, and just tell."

 Her legacy also continues through the Augusta Baker Collection of Children's Literature and Folklore at the University of South Carolina.
 The collection, donated by her son, James H. Baker III, contains over 1,600 children's books, including materials from her personal and working library, as well as papers, illustrations, and anthologies of folktales Baker used during her career.

+In 2024, Penguin Random House published Go Forth and Tell: The Life of Augusta Baker, Librarian and Master Storyteller, a children's book chronicling her background and career.
+It was illustrated by April Harrison and written by Breanna J. McDaniel.